WastewaterSCAN Dashboard

 • Searchable locations and the ability to create customizable groups of locations

-• Toggling national trend levels or samples collected on the chart itself
+• Supplementary data toggles for national trend levels or samples collected

-• Navigation by type of pathogen and pathogen itself
+• Navigation by type of pathogen and other pathogen details

-• Changing the chart type to line chart, heat map, or variant compare when available
+• Updating chart type to line chart, heat map, or variant compare when available

 • Saving editable charts to a grid for building reports